dotnet/docs-maui/docs/android/asset-packs.md

 To support asset packages in .NET for Android apps, the `AndroidAsset` item group supports two new metadata attributes:

 - `AssetPack`.
-If present, this attribute controls which asset pack and asset is placed into.
+If present, this attribute controls which asset pack an asset is placed into.
 If not present, the asset will be placed into the main app bundle.

     The name of the asset pack will be `$(AndroidPackage).%(AssetPack)`.
 Therefore, if your package name is `com.mycompany.myproject` and the `AssetPack` value is `myassets`, the asset pack name would be `com.mycompany.myproject.myassets`.

     > [!NOTE]
     > The `AssetPack` value can also be `base`, which indicates that the asset should be placed into the main app bundle rather than an asset pack.
 For more information, see [Force an asset into the main app bundle](#force-an-asset-into-the-main-app-bundle).

 - `DeliveryType`.
-If present, this attribute controls what type of asset pack is created.
+If present, this attribute controls the type of asset pack is created.
 Valid values for this are `InstallTime`, `FastFollow`, and `OnDemand`.
 If not present, the default value is `InstallTime`.
 For more information, see [Asset delivery options](#asset-delivery-options).

-Therefore, returning to the earlier example, *MyLargeAsset.mp4* can be moved into its own asset pack by specifying the following `<ItemGroup>` element in the project's *.csproj* file:
+Returning to the previous example, *MyLargeAsset.mp4* can be moved into its own asset pack by specifying the following `<ItemGroup>` element in the project's *.csproj* file:

 ```xml
 <ItemGroup>